 IRT Insurance does not offer pay by the month premiums.
 However, we do offer Premium Funding through iQumulate where you can apply to have the premium funded, and pay this off in monthly instalments.
 Contact iQumulate once you have a received a quote or Cover Note from us.
 1300 555 068 or firstname.lastname@example.org

-Yes, we can offer Air Transit and Annual insurance coverage in many countries.
+Yes, we offer International Air Transit coverage and can provide Annual insurance coverage in many countries.

 Renewals are sent to each policy holder approximately 21 days prior to the expiry of each policy.
 It is up to the individual policy holder to return the completed documentation prior to the expiry date.

 Supply your completed Renewal Notice, Declaration of Health and Payment to IRT Insurance prior to the policy due date, and advise us of the date your Veterinarian will be out to complete the Veterinary Certificate.

 We are contactable 24hrs a day, 7 days a week.
 By calling 1800 331 215 or +61 411 703 703 you will be able to speak to one of our friendly consultants.